Capacitive Reactance Calculator

 What is capacitive reactance and how does it affect an AC circuit?

 Capacitive reactance (Xc) is the opposition a capacitor offers to alternating current, measured in ohms.
 Unlike resistance, it is not constant — it depends on both the capacitance value and the signal frequency.
-A high Xc means the capacitor blocks most of the AC signal, while a low Xc allows it to pass freely.
-This frequency-dependent behavior makes capacitors essential in filters, tone controls, and signal coupling circuits.
+A high Xc means the capacitor blocks most of the AC signal; a low Xc allows it to pass freely.
+This frequency-dependent behavior makes capacitors essential in high-pass filters (blocking DC and low frequencies, passing high), AC coupling between amplifier stages, bypass capacitors that shunt high-frequency noise to ground, and tuned LC resonant circuits in radio and audio applications.
+Unlike a resistor, a capacitor does not dissipate energy as heat (in the ideal case) — it stores energy in its electric field and returns it to the circuit each cycle.

 How does frequency affect capacitive reactance?

 Capacitive reactance is inversely proportional to frequency: as frequency goes up, Xc goes down.
-At very low frequencies (approaching DC), Xc becomes extremely large, effectively blocking current.
+At very low frequencies (approaching DC), Xc becomes extremely large, effectively blocking current — a capacitor is an open circuit to DC in steady state.
 At high frequencies, Xc approaches zero, allowing current to flow almost unimpeded.
-This is why capacitors are used as high-pass filter elements — they pass high-frequency signals and attenuate low-frequency ones, including DC.
+This is why capacitors are used as high-pass filter elements (they pass high-frequency signals and attenuate low-frequency ones) and as DC-blocking coupling capacitors between amplifier stages.
+The relationship Xc = 1 / (2πfC) means each decade of frequency reduces Xc by a factor of 10.
+At very high frequencies (above the capacitor's self-resonant frequency), parasitic inductance ESL dominates and Xc effectively rises again — a real capacitor stops behaving like a capacitor.

 How do I use capacitive reactance in an impedance or filter design calculation?

-In AC circuits, capacitive reactance is treated like resistance in Ohm's Law: V = Xc × I. To design a simple RC high-pass filter, you choose a capacitor and resistor such that the cutoff frequency fc = 1 / (2π × R × C) falls where you want the filter to transition.
-At that frequency, Xc equals R, meaning the signal is attenuated by 3 dB.
-Knowing Xc also lets you compute total impedance in series or parallel RLC circuits using Z = √(R² + Xc²).
+In AC circuits, capacitive reactance is treated like resistance in Ohm's Law: V = Xc × I, but with a 90° phase shift.
+Current leads voltage by 90° in a pure capacitor.
+To design a simple RC high-pass filter, choose a resistor and capacitor such that the cutoff frequency fc = 1 / (2π × R × C) falls where you want the filter to transition; at fc, Xc = R and the signal is attenuated by 3 dB.
+Knowing Xc also lets you compute total impedance in series or parallel RC and RLC circuits: for a series RC circuit, Z = √(R² + Xc²) and phase angle φ = −arctan(Xc/R).
+For matching networks and tuned circuits, the resonant frequency where Xc = XL gives a sharp impedance minimum (series) or maximum (parallel) used in radios, oscillators, and power-factor correction.